MildMax/chatroom-final-project/README.md

 ## Starting the Application

 To start our application, the following components should be started in the order provided.
-Once the application is running, our system is resilient to any data node or chat node failure, and new chat nodes may be added to the system at any time.
+Once the application is running, our system is resilient to any data node or chat node failure so long as at least one of each node exists, and new chat nodes may be added to the system at any time.

 ### Central Server